Rich Hill: Personal life

 Hill married Caitlin McClellan, a nurse, on November 11, 2007.
 The couple had two sons, Brice and Brooks.
 Brooks died in February 2014, aged two months, of lissencephaly and congenital nephrotic syndrome, which Hill wrote about in 2019.
+He donated $575,000 to Massachusetts General Hospital for Children, where Brooks received treatment, as part of a campaign that has raised almost $1 million for research into rare genetic diseases.

-Hill was arrested on December 21, 2019, for disorderly conduct and resisting arrest while attending a New England Patriots game at Gillette Stadium, after he allegedly tried to stop police from putting his wife under arrest.
-The couple had reportedly attempted to enter the stadium multiple times with an oversized bag, in violation of the NFL's stringent rules regarding such matters.
-All criminal charges were later dropped; the couple paid a total of $1,000 in civil fines.
+Hill was arrested on December 21, 2019, for disorderly conduct and resisting arrest while attending a New England Patriots game at Gillette Stadium, after he allegedly tried to stop police from arresting his wife.
+The couple reportedly attempted to enter the stadium multiple times with an oversized bag, in violation of the National Football League's stringent rules regarding such matters.
+Criminal charges were later dropped, and the couple paid $1,000 in civil fines.

+Hill's older brother John was a state champion gymnast and performed in the closing ceremonies of the 1992 Summer Olympics.